 Not all dents are created equal.
 Sometimes, a dent that is small in diameter might be very difficult to fix.
 Small dents can be sharp or in locations that are hard to access with tools, making them difficult to repair.
 Conversely, a dent with a large diameter can sometimes be relatively easy to fix if the metal hasn’t been stretched very much.

 The shape of a dent can also influence the cost of the repair.
 A nice round dent is usually the easiest to repair, but sometimes dents can be in a sharp line or across a bodyline or other bodywork features.
 Dents can also have a ridge feature above the dent, called a crown, which can sometimes be hard to see at first glance.
 A sharp crown can often be the most challenging part of the dent to repair.
 Generally, any sharp deformation in the bodywork will make paintless dent repair more time-consuming and, consequently, more costly.

 Location, Location, Location

 The location of a dent on the vehicle is one of the most important factors when estimating repair costs.
-PDR techniques involve special tools that massage the metal back to its original form, so a technician needs to be able to get their tools into the area both behind and on the outside of the dent.
+Paintless dent repair (PDR) techniques involve special tools that massage the metal back to its original form, so a technician needs to be able to get their tools into the area both behind and on the outside of the dent.